kpzoo/stabilityR/README.md

 # stabilityR

-We present Matlab code to reproduce all analyses and figures from the paper "When is the R = 1 epidemic threshold meaningful?" by Kris V Parag, Anne Cori and Uri Obolski.
+We present Matlab code to reproduce all analyses and figures from the paper "When is the R = 1 epidemic threshold meaningful?" by Kris V Parag, Mauricio Santillana, Anne Cori and Uri Obolski.

 This work focuses on showing that R=1 is not a good measure of epidemic stability in (realistic) heterogeneous setting because it can hide resurgent (local) groups.
 We propose a previously developed statistic E (the risk averse reproduction number) as an improvement for guaranteeing local stability given a global statistic.
+There are two empirical analyses (Fig 5 and S1 for Italy and the USA).

 System Requirements